 Accessing California Public Records

 California has public record repositories for criminal, court, vital, and inmate records.
-However, someone looking for information must first determine which government agency handles a particular type of information, which jurisdiction it comes under, which site hosts it, etc.
+However, someone looking for information must first determine which government agency handles a particular type of information, which jurisdiction the record falls under, which site hosts it, etc.

-Instead of searching across the internet, Californians can read below to find the public information and records they’re looking for.
+Instead of tediously searching the internet, Californians can read below to find the public information and records they’re looking for.

 Criminal Records in California